-LED T8 and T5 tubes are powered by drivers just like fluorescent tubes are powered by ballasts.
-When switching from fluorescent tubes to LED tubes there are three different ways to power the tubes and they are referred to as ‘Types’.
-Type A tubes have internal drivers and are a convenient plug and play option that will work with compatible electronic ballasts.
-Type B tubes also have internal drivers and operate by bypassing the ballast and will run directly off of line power.
-Type C tubes use external drivers.
+LED T8’s and T5’s are powered by drivers just like fluorescent T8’s and T5’s are powered by ballasts.
+When switching from fluorescent to LED tubes there are three different ‘Types’ or ways to power T8’s and T5’s.
+Type A tubes have internal drivers and can work with existing electronic ballasts.
+Type B tubes also have internal drivers and operate by bypassing the ballast and will run directly off of line power and Type C tubes use external drivers.

-Type A is the most popular option and the easiest to install.
+Type A is a ‘plug and play’ option and the easiest to install.
 Type B requires some light electrical work to bypass the ballast and Type C is the most labor intensive and is the best solution if multiple lighting devices are being used in sequence.